harens/depythel/docs/source/analysis.rst

 System Package Managers
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Virtually all mature package managers generally provide some form of dependency conflict management.
+Virtually all mature package managers provide some form of dependency conflict management.
 They are then able to warn you as the user why it was not able to install a program.

 depythel aims instead to be a tool predominantly for developers, rather than the end user.
 As such, it's built in such